The top PR metrics to measure in your 2022 KPIs

 It doesn’t matter whether you’re in HR or PR, more teams have become metric-driven in the digital age.
 Metrics allow us to focus and measure, refine and personalise, and most importantly, they allow us to attribute success more accurately.

-So, whether you’re using the five metrics I’ve provided above or your own set of content metrics that you find in your PR software stack, make sure your team adopts and applies metric-driven mentalities.
+So, whether you’re using the PR metrics above or your own set of content metrics that you find in your PR software stack, make sure your team adopts and applies metric-driven mentalities.
 You owe it to your clients and the months of hard work spent on PR and digital marketing collateral.

 This article is an updated and broadened version of the original guest post written by Devin Pickell back in 2020, when Dev was the Senior Content Marketing Specialist at G2 writing about analytics, SEO, and digital marketing.
 Prior to G2, he helped scale early-stage startups out of Chicago's booming tech scene.You can find Devin on Twitter @Devin_Pickell.